malisipi/Vebview.JS/README.md

 * On Windows
     * vebview.dialog.ColorChooser causes crashs.
-    * vebview.window.move can't move window to correct position when monitor scaled. _WindowWidth/window.innerWidth gives display scale, (moveX,moveY)*thisValue could be fix that, but not implemented yet_
+    * ~~vebview.window.move can't move window to correct position when monitor scaled. _WindowWidth/window.innerWidth gives display scale, (moveX,moveY)*thisValue could be fix that, but not implemented yet_~~ That fixed temporarily with disabling enable_dpi_awareness.
+That causes blurry window while enabled dpi system-wide.
 * On Linux
     * There're no known bug :)